 I am a social and cultural historian of modern Spain and much of my work examines the meaning and practice of politics in everyday life.
 My first book, Unite, Proletarian Brothers!
-Radicalism and Revolution in the Spanish Second Republic, was published in 2020 and I talk more about it here: https://blog.royalhistsoc.org/2020/10/06/seeing-and-defining-fascism-historical-lessons-from-mid-century-spain/?utm_source=rss&utm_medium=rss&utm_campaign=seeing-and-defining-fascism-historical-lessons-from-mid-century-spain
+Radicalism and Revolution in the Spanish Second Republic, was published in open access in 2020 and I've discussed my work on podcasts and in blogposts as well as in academic articles.

-I sit on the steering committee of the Centre for the Study of Modern and Contemporary History at the University of Edinburgh.
+- Member of the Steering Committee of the Centre for the Study of Modern and Contemporary History, University of Edinburgh (2020-2)

 - [Former] Visiting Research Fellow, University of Leeds (2018-20)